mattias800/mcomponent/README.md

 Code running in production, documentation just started?
 Story of my life.

-A compiling template engine for Javascript inspired by Struts 2.

 Introduction
 ============

+mcomponent is a compiling template engine for Javascript.

-mcomponent allows you write views in a way similar to JSP, but instead of running on the server, mcomponent is running in the Javascript VM.
+mcomponent allows you write views in a way similar to JSP, but instead of running on the server, mcomponent is running in the Javascript VM (for example, the web browser).

 This allows you to change model, render again, sort a list in a different way and render again, without reloading the page.

+It is inspired by Struts 2.0 JSP tag library, but has expanded into more than that.

 * Supports all major browsers.
-* Supports Node, available in npm repo.
-Use require("mcomponent")
+* Supports Node.
-* It is very simple to use, any errors are shown directly in the rendering result/DOM.
+* It is very simple to use, simply setup, simple syntax and any errors are shown directly in the rendering result/DOM.
 * It is quite powerful and exposes some really useful functionality.
 * You are in control, nothing is done automagically.
 * It is pretty fast.
 All views are compiled to Javascript code which is then compiled by the VM.

 Installation and usage
 ======================